Mrivera104/NES_refgenome/Repeat_Content/repeat_content.md

 ![Repeat_Element_Percentage](https://github.com/Mrivera104/eseal_CCGP/assets/97764650/ab5e7ef5-0673-4181-b95f-fe32251c7594)

 Next steps: I want the percentages to show up on this figure but I have no clue how to make that happen without them being super compressed or not legable.
 I will figure it out :P

+# Comparison of TE Content to Related Marine Mammal Species
+I decided to do a TE content comparison to related species.
+WHOOPS!
+I decided to compare the NES to the following species: Mirounga Leonina	// Monachus schauinlandi // Phoca vitulina // Halichoerus grypus // Zalophus californianus // Enhydra lutris kenyoni // Ursus maritimus